Civil Services of India

-The Civil Services refer to the career government civil servants who are the permanent executive branch of the Republic of India.
-Elected cabinet ministers determine policy, and civil servants carry it out.
+In India, the Civil Service is the collection of civil servants of the government who constitute the permanent executive branch of the country.
+This includes career officials in the All India Services, the Central Civil Services, and various State Civil Services.

-Central Civil Servants are employees of the Government of India or of the states, but not all employees of the Government are civil servants.
-As of 2010, there were 6.4 million government employees in India but fewer than 50,000 civil servants to administer them.

-The agencies with the most personnel are with the Central Secretariat Service and Indian Revenue Service (IT and C&CE).
-The Government of India approved the formation of Indian Skill Development Service in 2015, and the Indian Enterprise Development Service in 2016.
-Further, the Cabinet of India approved merging all the central civil services under Indian Railways which are Indian Railway Accounts Service, Indian Railway Traffic Service, Indian Railway Personnel Service and Railway Protection Force Service into a single Indian Railways Management Service as part of a structural reform in the sector in 2019.
+The civil service forms the basis of Government without which there is no administration.
+They act as the main channel to articulate people's needs and implement government policies on the ground.
+They provide the necessary inputs, identify policy areas, analyse various alternatives, offer multiple solutions to societal issues and give robust advice to the ministers, policy makers and legislators.

+As of 2010, there were 6.4 million government employees in India in all levels (Group A to D) within the central and state governments.
+The services with the most personnel are with the Central Secretariat Service and Indian Revenue Service (IT and C&CE).

 Civil servants in a personal capacity are paid from the Civil List.
-Article 311 of the constitution protects civil servants from politically motivated or vindictive action.
+Article 311 of the Constitution of India protects civil servants from politically motivated or vindictive action.
 Senior civil servants may be called to account by the Parliament.
 The civil service system in India is rank-based and does not follow the tenets of the position-based civil services.

 History

-British Colonial era

 The present civil services of India are mainly based on the pattern of the former Indian Civil Service of British India.

-During the British raj, Warren Hastings laid the foundation of civil service and Charles Cornwallis reformed, modernised, and rationalised it.
-Hence, Charles Cornwallis is known as 'the Father of civil service in India'.
+During the British Raj], Warren Hastings laid the foundation of civil service and Charles Cornwallis reformed, modernised, and rationalised it.
+Hence, He is known as 'the Father of civil service in India'.

 Cornwallis introduced two divisions of the Indian Civil service—covenanted and uncovenanted.
 The covenanted civil service consisted of only Europeans (i.e., British personnel) occupying the higher posts in the government.
 The uncovenanted civil service was solely introduced to facilitate the entry of Indians at the lower rung of the administration.

 With the passing of the Government of India Act 1919, the Imperial Services headed by the Secretary of State for India were split into two—the All India Services and the Central Services.

 The All India and Central Services (Group A) were designated as Central Superior Services as early as 1924.
 From 1924 to 1934, the administration of India consisted of 10 All India Services (including Indian Education Service, Indian Medical Service) and 5 central departments, all under the control of the Secretary of State for India, and 3 central departments under joint Provincial and Imperial Control.

-Modern era
+The highest paid civil servant in India during the British Raj was Chairperson of the Railway Board and had the highest salary until 1959.